hassek/hassek.github.io/index.md

+## Biggest disk space offenders
+When you want to cleanup your server you usually want to find the biggest offenders in your system, the command line tool `ncdu` is just the tool for that on Linux!

+For mac the `storage management` tool is amazing also.

 ## Delete *up to* a character in vim
 By using `dt<char>` you can delete up to a character in vim.
 So

 ```
 I am here to Stay!
 ```
 by using `dtS` since the start of the line will end up in

 ```
 Stay!